Golden-Haired Hou

 Guanyin rides on the Golden-Haired Hou.

 The Golden-Haired Hou (金毛犼), is a mythical creature featured in Chinese mythology and legends.
 According to legends and literary works, the Golden-Haired Hou serves as the mount of the bodhisattva Guanyin.
-The creature is often depicted as a powerful and divine being, symbolizing strength and protection in its role as the companion of one of Buddhism's most revered figures.

 Legend

-In addition to the mythological depictions, there is another folk belief surrounding the Golden-Haired Hou (金毛犼).
-According to this superstition, the Golden-Haired Hou is not a divine or mythical creature but rather a type of jiangshi (僵屍, "hopping vampire" or reanimated corpse) that has reached an advanced stage of cultivation.
-It is said that a jiangshi initially has white hair, and after about 500 years, its hair turns black.
-After another 500 years, it can cultivate itself further, and its hair turns golden, at which point it is called a Golden-Haired Hou.
+Another folk belief identifies the Golden-Haired Hou (金毛犼) as a type of jiangshi (僵屍, "hopping vampire" or reanimated corpse) rather than a divine creature.
+According to this belief, a jiangshi first has white hair, which turns black after about 500 years.
+After another 500 years, its hair turns golden, and it becomes a Golden-Haired Hou.

-Initially described as resembling a dog, there are also legends that portray the Hou as a natural enemy of dragons, specifically preying on their brains.
-However, other accounts suggest that the Hou's appearance is more akin to that of a qilin (麒麟), a benevolent and auspicious creature in Chinese mythology.
+Some legends describe the Hou as dog-like and as an enemy of dragons that feeds on their brains.
+Other accounts describe it as resembling a qilin (麒麟), an auspicious creature in Chinese mythology.